juliu1902/go-deadlock-checker/README.md

 # Channels
 ### Naming
-Every channel gets its name from the identifier of `var id chan int`
+Every channel has a unique "internal" name, `id<n>` with n being an increasing integer starting with 0.
+The Channel name has type ChannelID and can only be given internally.
+A fresh Channel is generated with `var c chan int` or `var c chan bool`
 ### Internal Representation
-In our variable environment every channel gets represented as an `Achan id` out of our Datatype `AbstractValue`.
-That's if `id` is referencing to the channel with name `id` by `id ::= make (chan int)`.
+In our variable environment every channel gets represented as an `AChan id` out of our Datatype `AbstractValue`.
+That's if `id` is created with `var id chan int`

-If a variable, let's call it `c`, refers to different channels based on a condition b, then its represented by `Aif cond v1 v2`.
+If a variable, let's call it `c`, refers to different channels based on a condition b, then its represented by `AIf cond v1 v2`.
 Every operation with this `c` (f.e. we want to send on c) creates a `if cond then ... else ...` process.

 examples: